NEW MEMBERS & BEGINNERS

 How to Join

-THIS MEANS IN ORDER TO JOIN BALMORAL TRI CLUB YOU MUST ALSO BE A MEMBER OF TRI NSW
+THIS MEANS IN ORDER TO JOIN BALMORAL TRI CLUB YOU MUST ALSO BE A MEMBER OF TRIATHLON NSW

-For further TA fee information, coaches fees, pro licences etc see here.
-Tri Australia has a family discount of 20%, and BTC offers a family discount of 40% (1 adult & 3+ kids, or 2 adults & 2+ kids)
+For further Triathlon Australia fee information, coaches fees, pro licences etc see here.
+Triathlon Australia offer a family discount of 20%, and BTC offers a family discount of 40% (1 adult & 3+ kids, or 2 adults & 2+ kids)

 Ready to sign up?
-Joining the club is simple: join Tri NSW here and select Balmoral as your club.
+Joining the club is simple: Join Triathlon NSW here and select Balmoral Triathlon Club as your club.

-Got some questions?
+Got a question?
 Get in contact with our New Member Liaison Officer by leaving your details on our contact form above.

 Keep up to date with us by: